Participatory arts as a creative space for young people’s social explorations

 Weekly workshop sessions took place with a group of young people (age 18 to 24) between January and April 2016 at Bathway Theatre.
 These sessions were filmed in order to create audio-visual materials.
 Video extracts of the workshops produced serve:

-Workshops explored movement through physical theatre practice, related to others in the group through body movement, sounds, rhythms, spatial arrangements and the construction of characters.
+Workshops explored movement through physical theatre practice and relations with others in the group through body movement, sounds, rhythms, spatial arrangements and the construction of characters.

 Participants used their body to create ‘images’ of public spaces, asking questions such as: how does the body move in these spaces?
 How does the body feel in these spaces?
 What are the shapes and qualities of the bodies in these spaces?
 How does the body place itself and relates to itself and other bodies?